 Publications

-The Gender Justice Initiative is a relatively new endeavor, with Dr. Jessica Shaw joining the Community and Prevention Research faculty at UIC in August of 2019.
+Dr. Jessica Shaw joined the Community and Applied Developmental Psychology faculty at UIC in August of 2019.
 Publications showcased here include work led by Dr. Shaw prior to and since joining UIC, as well as work in which Dr. Shaw played more of a supporting role.
 Publications focus on the criminal legal and medical system responses to sexual assault; unsubmitted sexual assault kits; the importance of systems-based approaches to research and action; advancing community psychology training and practice; bridging the gap between research, policy, and practice; advanced research methods; and evaluation.

 Disclaimer: The articles provided as PDFs below are copyrighted to their corresponding publishers.
 PDF links are intended to facilitate the accepted practice that authors are allowed to distribute copies of their articles to interested parties for personal use.
 No commercial use may be made of these articles, nor is mass production of these articles permitted.